Neural timescales from a computational perspective: Timescale as signatures of dynamics supporting network computation

-Concurrently, related research on reservoir computing, including liquid state machines \cite{maass_liquidstate_2004} and echo state networks \cite{jaeger_harnessing_2004}, similarly considered the activity timescales of RNNs from the perspective of latent dynamical systems, since they require long-term but not divergent (or exploding) dynamics at the edge-of-chaos \cite{bertschinger_realtime_2004, boedecker_chaos_2012}.
-While reservoir networks typically have trained input and output weights, the recurrent weights are fixed due to the challenges of propagating error over many time steps, and much attention was dedicated to investigating how they can be thoughtfully initialized to maximize the network's computational capacity (similar to \cite{rajan_eigenvalue_2006}).
-Particularly relevant was how input-driven chaos in such networks can be tuned to represent a flexible repertoire of timescales (or temporal filters) for time-dependent computations \cite{bertschinger_realtime_2004}.\\
+Related research on reservoir computing~\cite{maass_liquidstate_2004, jaeger_harnessing_2004} similarly considered network timescales from the perspective of latent dynamical systems, as they require long-range but non-divergent dynamics at the edge-of-chaos~\cite{bertschinger_realtime_2004, boedecker_chaos_2012}.
+Since reservoir networks typically had trained input and output weights but fixed recurrent weights, much attention was dedicated to investigating how they can be initialized to optimize computational capacity~\cite{ozturk2007ESN, Steiner2023clusterinit}, and in particular, how input-driven chaos and a repertoire of timescales (or temporal filters) can be leveraged for time-dependent computations~\cite{bertschinger_realtime_2004}.